 How do AI citation sources differ from Google search rankings? #

-Moz found 88% of Google AI Mode citations are not in the organic SERP for the same query.
-Ahrefs found only 6.82% URL overlap between ChatGPT citations and Google's top 10.
+The University of Toronto found GPT-4o overlaps with Google's top-10 at a mean of just 4.0%.
+Moz found 88% of Google AI Mode citations are not in the organic SERP.
+Ahrefs found only 6.82% URL overlap between ChatGPT and Google's top 10.
 Ranking well in traditional search does not predict AI citation likelihood.